-Accordning to the Curriculum for upper secondary school, education should provide students with insights so that they can develop a personal approach to overarching, global environmental issues.
+According to the Curriculum for upper secondary school, education should provide students with insights so that they can develop a personal approach to overarching, global environmental issues.
 Education should illuminate how the functions of society and ways of living and working can best be adapted to create sustainable development.

-The subject science studies, one of the mandatory foundation subjects for all upper secondary programmes, contributes to an understanding of sustainable development.
+Science studies, one of the mandatory foundation subjects for all upper secondary programmes, contributes to an understanding of sustainable development.
 Teaching in the course should cover the following core content:

 - Issues concerning sustainable development, such as energy, climate and impact on the ecosystem.
 Ecosystem services, utilisation of resources and the viability of ecosystems.

 - Different aspects of sustainable development such as consumption, allocation of resources, human rights and gender equality.

 Young people Ltd (Ungdomar AB) creates and operates cross-border cooperation between business and society.
 The aim is to create opportunities for young as community stakeholders to help shape their own future.
 Young people Ltd. operates in three different areas:

 - research on young people's health

 - training for companies, organisations and community stakeholders.